My Mom, the Peacemaker

 When I was a young girl, I saw my mother be a peacemaker in a way that blew my mind.

 I grew up in Puerto Rico in a big, big family.
 Unfortunately, alcoholism was common in our family.
-My mother’s brother was an alcoholic, and in times of drunken stupor he would often hurt his wife.
-One day, they got into a huge fight.
+My mother’s brother was an alcoholic, and in times of drunken stupor, he would often hurt his wife.
+One day, they got into a terrible fight.
 The neighbors heard the screaming and became afraid for my aunt.
 Knowing that my mom often helped my uncle calm down, the neighbors came to our house and begged her to intervene.

 I watched my mom put on her shoes in record time and start running like a sprint runner.
 We lived high on a hill in the jungle of Puerto Rico, and my aunt lived at the bottom of the hill.
 My mom ran that hill faster than I had ever seen her run.
 My siblings and I followed her, our feet barely touching the ground and struggling to catch our breath.

-Romans 12 says: “Do not repay anyone evil for evil.
+“Do not repay anyone evil for evil.
 Be careful to do what is right in the eyes of everyone.
 If it is possible, as far as it depends on you, live at peace with everyone.
 Do not take revenge, my dear friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord.”

 It’s God’s job to bring justice.
 It’s our honor to be peacemakers.

 We see so many examples of people in Scripture who are peacemakers.
 One example is Abraham.
-In chapter 13 of Genesis, we read of Abraham who was at odds with Lot, his nephew.
+In chapter 13 of Genesis, we read of Abraham, who was at odds with Lot, his nephew.
 They were living together, and they were cramped in the space, and they were starting to get into a major conflict.
 Abraham tells Lot, my paraphrase of Genesis 13:8-9, “Let’s not fight.
 Let’s not be in conflict with each other.
 Let’s find a win-win solution.”

 Hebrews 12:14 tells us, “Make every effort to live in peace with everyone…”

-Maybe we need to begin by praying to God and asking him to open our eyes to the peace that is already in us through Jesus.
-Perhaps we might have forgotten or lost sight of it.
-Let us ask God to raise our awareness of his peace.
+We might need to begin by praying to God and asking him to open our eyes to the peace that is already in us through Jesus.
+Perhaps we have forgotten or lost sight of it.